East Norfolk Sixth Form College

+History

 Opened in 1982 it uses the building of the former Alderman Leach Secondary Modern school to form part of its campus in the centre of Gorleston-on-Sea.
-The college offers 80 different subjects including A levels, BTEC, GCSE and a number of other pathways in further education.
-New pathways include T Levels and the Level 4 Foundation Degree programmes and the Elite Football Programme in conjunction with Norwich City CSF.
+The college offers 90 different subjects including A levels, BTEC, GCSE and a number of other pathways in further education.
+New pathways include T Levels and the Level 4 Foundation Degree programs.
 The College is also one of only 25 FA Super Hubs and the only local provider with a Combined Cadet Force (CCF).
 It is also an approved centre for the Duke of Edinburgh Awards.

-The college has about 1,600 students most of whom are aged 16–18 and enrol from a wide catchment area across Norfolk and North Suffolk.
-In recent years the college has undergone expansion and refurbishment in a number of areas and in 2021 is investing a further £3 million into the campus.
-This includes a state of the art 3G pitch, and investment in new classrooms and technology to support the delivery of the T Level programme.
+The college has undergone a £7m expansion and improvement programme.
+This includes a state of the art 3G pitch, and investment in new classrooms and technology to support the introduction of the T Level program across the country.
+The college's expansion saw the development of its Cator building, named after Henry Cator OBE, FRICS, FRAgS, DL - the High Steward of Great Yarmouth, who has visited the college on multiple occasions and supported its growth.